MicrosoftDocs/mslearn-aml-labs/README.md

 ## Setup

-Before completing any of the labs in this repository, you must follow the instructions in [Lab 1 - Getting Started with Azure Machine Learning](./labdocs/Lab01.md) to create an Azure Machine Learning workspace and set up a compute instance to work on.
+You must follow the instructions in the first lab ([Getting Started with Azure Machine Learning](./labdocs/Lab01.md)) to create an Azure Machine Learning workspace and set up a compute instance to work on before completing any subsequent labs in this repository.

 ## Completing the Labs

 Complete the labs in order by following the links on the [Lab Exercises](./labdocs/README.md) page.

-Before completing each lab, we recommend you complete the associated training on [Microsoft Learn](https://azure.com/learn).
+Before completing each lab, we recommend you complete the associated training on [Microsoft Learn](https://docs.microsoft.com/learn/paths/build-ai-solutions-with-azure-ml-service/).